6e5/nodejs-merge-audio-and-video/README.md

 For example:
 - Video File: "Our last trip.mp4"
-The audio file must be in this format.
+- The audio file must be in the format below.
 - Audio File: "Our last trip_audio.mp3"

 ```sh